Find the best prices on the drinks you want, enjoy exclusive voucher codes and make amazing savings

 Whilst Beaujolais works to a general theme of fruity, juicy, low tannin wines, there is a wealth of variety, styles and intensity, depending on both producer and location.
 At their best Beaujolais wines are joyous, fruity and utterly delicious, bursting with friendly appeal; at their worst, they are thin, and flavourless, with no backbone.
 Beaujolais is defined in various categories,from the ‘Nouveau’ phenonmenon, to the classic French classification by region and sub-region.

-Until the turn of the century, Beaujolais Nouveau had huge popularity, with races across France to deliver the first case to the Uk, after the wines had been released at midnight.
+Until the turn of the century, Beaujolais Nouveau had huge popularity, with races across France to deliver the first case to the UK, after the wines had been released at midnight.
 No shop, pub or restaurant, worthy of its name, would not have the new wine on offer that very day, with parties across the country.
-20 years on, and the phenomenon has virtually died, with a few stalwarts still paying homage to this tradition.
+This side of the phenomenon has virtually died now, with only a few stalwarts still paying homage to this tradition, but in retail stores you'll still find it in celebration.

-Beaujolais villages – a higher grade of wine, produced from 39 villages in the north of the region, where the soil has a higher proportion of granite, and the wines have an extra element of depth and structure, and last a little longer, but not that much.
+Beaujolais-Villages – a higher grade of wine, produced from 39 villages in the north of the region, where the soil has a higher proportion of granite, and the wines have an extra element of depth and structure.
+The wines may have the Village name attached if grapes are sourced from the village.

 Grapes, Wine Styles & Food Matches